Leaflet: information for the user

 Consult your doctor or pharmacist before starting to take Apoxol.

-If you have problems related to kidney or liver function, consult your doctor before using this medication.
+If you have kidney or liver function problems, consult your doctor before using this medication.

-Severe skin reactions have been reported associated with the administration of ambroxol hydrochloride.
-If you develop a skin rash (including mucosal lesions, for example, in the mouth, throat, nose, eyes, and genitals), stop using Apoxol and consult your doctor immediately.
+There have been reports of severe skin reactions associated with the administration of ambroxol hydrochloride.
+If you experience a skin rash (including lesions of the mucous membranes, such as the mouth, throat, nose, eyes, and genitals), stop using Apoxol and consult your doctor immediately.

 Children